 - generous common spaces across over 12 rooms, plus outside

 - rentals at €500 (mid-season) inclusive of utilities, coworking (and more); comparable to flatshares in Lisbon and beating almost all other EU coliving spaces

 - up to 80 seat auditorium

 - 4m high ceilings and huge windows

-- modern factory (left) is easy to convert as is formed concrete
+- first building (left) is easy to convert as is formed concrete

 - many of the rooms will be naturally cool

-- walking distance to station (20mins) and town centre (30mins)
+- walking distance (20mins) to station, town centre and closest shop

 - 10mins bike/30mins walk to supermarkets and country club